praveen00219/real-chart-js/README.md

    - The chart updates every second, adding new data points to the graph.
    - The X-axis represents time, with each new data point plotted in real-time.

-2. **Smooth Animations:**
+2. **Smooth Animations with Anime.js:**

-   - A fade-in effect is applied to each new data point, enhancing the visual experience.
+   - A smooth elastic animation is applied to each new data point using `anime.js`.
-   - The animation is handled using custom CSS keyframes for smooth transitions.
+   - This animation makes the chart updates visually engaging and interactive.

 3. **Responsive and Modern UI:**